zatton/Rythm.js/README.md

 <div class="rythm-bass"></div>
 ```

-Create a Rythm object and give it the audio element then use the start function
+Create a Rythm object and give it the audio element then use the start function.
 ```javascript
 var rythm = new Rythm();
 var audio = document.getElementById('audio');